ftcolombo/DMD4VisualSHM/README.md

 3. diagnostics_aval_eigs_splane.m
 4. diagnostics_aval_modes.m

-Additionaly, we applied the framework proposed by Sashidhar and Kutz<sup>4</sup> to quantify the uncertainty of the eigenvectors and eigenvalues estimated by DMD.
+In addition to using the optimized version of DMD developed by Askham and Kutz<sup>2</sup>, we applied the framework proposed by Sashidhar and Kutz<sup>4</sup> to quantify the uncertainty of the eigenvectors and eigenvalues estimated.

-Below, we see the steps taken to identify the cracks in the beam using the *Image Dynamic Modes* estimated by DMD for each health condition:
+Below, we see the steps taken to identify the cracks in the beam using the mean *Image Dynamic Modes* estimated by DMD for each health condition:

 https://github.com/user-attachments/assets/5c1815ed-0912-476a-a225-27d1856900b1

 # Citation

 xx

+# Acknowledgements

 This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brazil.
 Process Number #2022/16271-2.